DropbaseHQ/client/README.md

 ## License

-This project is licensed under the [DROPBASE SOFTWARE LICENSE (DSL)](LICENSE).
+This project is licensed under the DROPBASE SOFTWARE LICENSE (DSL) - see the [LICENSE.md](LICENSE.md) file for details.
 At the high level, the DSL grants you the right to use and modify the software for free as long as it's for non-commercial use.